Probiotic Foods For Kids: What Parents Need To Know

 But….

-As with all good things, there is such a thing as too much fibre, especially for young children.
-Because high-fibre foods are typically very filling, there may be insufficient room left in little tummies for other important nutrients and adequate calories.
+As with all good things, there is such a thing as too much fiber, especially for young children.
+Because high-fiber foods are typically very filling, there may be insufficient room left in little tummies for other important nutrients and adequate calories.

 For this reason, a moderate fibre intake is recommended for children under 2 and providing a mix of white and wholegrain foods is a good idea.

-It’s also important that kids drink plenty of water, as increasing fibre without increasing water can lead to constipation.
+It’s also important that kids drink plenty of water, as increasing fiber without increasing water can lead to constipation.

 Why variety is key